-When approaching recurring donors during fundraising, nonprofit organizations must have personal strategies in mind.
-Donors are not cash machines or silent partners, they are human beings who can develop a real relationship with your organization.
+Nonprofit organizations must develop personal strategies for approaching recurring donors during fundraising.
+Donors are not cash machines or silent partners; they are human beings who can develop a real relationship with your organization.

 1. Regular giving should be simple

-The first thing you can do to respect your donors is make fundraising simple.
+To respect your donors, you can first make fundraising simple.
 If you want recurring donations, you shouldn’t force your contributors to jump through hoops to get there.

-Monthly gifts should be a visible option as soon as a person makes contact with your organization.
-Newsletters, public event and websites should have information about recurring gift policies.
-Volunteers and online tools must offer simple procedures to sign up for regular donations.
+Monthly gifts should be a visible option as soon as a person contacts your organization.
+Newsletters, public events, and websites should have information about recurring gift policies.
+Volunteers and online tools must offer simple procedures for signing up for regular donations.

 If your nonprofit has an online donation page, there should be a box to check for recurring donations and a reasonable suggested amount.
 Fundraising software is great for collecting Internet pledges and tracking the success of website features.
 If a donation page fails to bring in recurring donations, the wording or suggested amount may have to change.